eric-spoerner/stock-analysis/README.md

 Something about technical debt.

-## Analysis

-### Methodology
+### Refactor Performance Testing Methodology

 Time is recorded for full execution of both versions of the code using the VBA `Timer` function, which is called at the beginning and end of the subroutines to establish total duration.

-Time for each was run three times, for both subroutines, with the .
+Time for each was run three times, for both subroutines, with the year 2017 applied (operating assumption is that specified year does not matter as the data sets are roughly identicial).
 See attached screenshots for sample output from before and after:

-### Outcome
+### Refactor Performance Testing Outcome

 Reduction of for loops reduces number of row processing events by 91.67%.
 Assuming a linear value for processing, this should reduce overall burden of the code above by a similar percentage, and additionally

 ## Limitations of current design / Opportunities for future refactors

+Test framework is limited due to reliance on manual execution to test performance and subsequent small sample size.
+For more accurate or robust data set, suggest building a data testing subroutine within the existing test framework by doing the following:
+* Parameterize existing functions by adding**FIXME**
+* Build for loops to test *x* years with *y* times repeated, and store the data from these runs on the same sheet by adding a print function to end of existing methodologies.

-* Scale this further with larger data set?
+Scale this further with larger data set?
 Assuming a linear progression, the original one would potentially take x seconds and the new one would take y seconds.
-* Design assumes sequential data, ordered by stock ticker and date.
-* Design assumes a fixed quantity of stock tickers
-* Test for loop directly rather than further code set to further refine refactor
-* Ticker does not factor in (?)